cohere-ai/cohere-toolkit/docs/deployment_guides/gcp_one_click_deployment.md

 - Click on the toolkit-deploy service
 - Click on the "Edit & Deploy New Revision" button
 - Scroll down to the "Health checks" section
-- Delete the existing liveness probe
+- Delete the existing health check
 - Click on the "Add health check" button
   - Select health check type: Startup check
   - Select probe type: HTTP